 - Review applicable government health alerts and requirements for reporting.

 - Review local laws on employee privacy, association, potential for discrimination and leave/benefit/wage and hour entitlements.
 Remember that the balance between privacy and public health is achieved differently in different countries, but as viruses spread, those restrictions are often relaxed.
-For instance, primarily due to data privacy laws, employers in most of the European Union generally may not notify health authorities that an employee has been infected.
+For instance, primarily because of data privacy laws, employers in most of the European Union generally may not notify health authorities that an employee has been infected.

 - Coordinate internally to develop employee communications and plans.
 Frequent communications with employees and their families is critical.
 Keeping in contact with official or governmental bodies such as the U.S. State Department or the British Foreign and Commonwealth Office (FCO) will be essential to ensure the latest updates are available and to ensure employees are aware of any national contingency plans.

 - An organization’s managers are the first-line communication and response team.
 Give them the information and organizing principles they need to effectively lead in this type of situation.